 Can Minnesota Businesses Lead (Again) on LGBTQ Equity?

-Editor’s note: TCB is chronicling Nick Alm’s business progress with his Minneapolis-based consultancy Mossier in Founder’s Journal, a StartMN project.
-During Pride Month, when he experiences a huge uptick in speaking requests, he shares his perspective on LGBTQ workplace equity and inclusion.
+Editor’s note: TCB is chronicling Nick Alm’s business progress with their Minneapolis-based consultancy Mossier in Founder’s Journal, a StartMN project.
+During Pride Month, when they experience a huge uptick in speaking requests, Alm shares their perspective on LGBTQ workplace equity and inclusion.